jamesdavidson/prebuild-example/README.md

 ## Questions

- - Does this "just work" in Visual Studio too?
-I have not yet tried.
  - How does this fit in with `<PublishSingleFile>` and/or AOT?
  - What if I have both a git lib and a NuGet for the same namespaces?
  - Could my git libs have their own dependencies from NuGet?